houby-studio/blog-secretmanagement-powershell-module/README.md

 ## Getting started

 For the sake of simplicity, we won't create PowerShell module, which usually contains JEA session and role configuration files.
 We will create folder with those files on disk and we will use only commonly available commands.
-Everything we execute below is executed on target computer, let's call it **Srv001** in the domain contoso.com (Change according to you environment).
+Everything we execute below is executed on target computer, let's call it **Srv001** in the domain **contoso.com** (Change according to you environment).

 ### Install required modules

 Note: You may need to register PSGallery to be able to download following modules as described on [Microsoft docs](https://docs.microsoft.com/en-us/powershell/scripting/gallery/installing-psget?view=powershell-7).

+Start elevated PowerShell and run following commands:

 ```powershell
 # BEWARE: You need to run this only on computer, which does NOT not have enabled PowerShellGet just yet.